Running the Gauntlet: Startup Tips to Live or Die By

 - Probably most importantly, is the customer at the forefront of everything you do?
 A lot of companies put systems and processes ahead of customers.
 Marketers have to make sure the customer always comes first.

-The phase, “running the gauntlet” carries a gory, whiplashed past with it.
+The phase, “” carries a gory, whiplashed past with it.
 Yet, ironically, it does closely resemble what the business industry can well, feel like.

 For startups, what key mental and emotional (maybe even physical) characteristics need to be upheld and nurtured for long-term success?